cyanbun96/qrustyquake/README.md

 - Expanded limits, Fitzquake protocol allowing for moden mod support

-  - 2021 rerelease support, place QuakeEX.kpf in the base folder for working localization
+  - 2026 rerelease/DotM support, requires the "id1" folder from the KEX version to support mg3 properly

 - Custom palette support (put the files at gfx/custompalette.lmp and gfx/palette.lmp)